lucasrennok/Tic_Tac_Toe/v2_with_GUI/README.md

 #### Rules
 The players can't select the same coordinate, only coordinates which don't have numbers

-The players can only select the coordinates from the matrix which is on the interface
+The players can only select the coordinates at the GUI

 ### Acceptable Outputs (to Won)